 Anna sat with her head down.
-She’d seen the video and knew what was in it: several very brief shots of her throwing the football and several more running with it when there was no one in a good position to receive it, all edited together to make it almost look as if she were several people.
+She’d seen the video and knew what was in it: several very brief shots of her throwing the football and several more running with it when there was no one in a good position to receive it.
 Then the part which bothered her: her plowing through two defensive linebackers.
 The shot had been slowed down so that it prolonged the impact, making it look as if she was some unstoppable force meeting very movable objects, sending them flying.
 One had gone to the hospital.

 The Army recruiter had a question.

 “Miss King, they had a four-to-one weight advantage over you.
 Why didn’t you dodge around them?
 You’re so quick on your feet they’d never have been able to react fast enough to stop you.”

 Anna kept looking at her hands.
 She felt again the sick sinking feeling she’d had in her belly when she turned from the other side of the football goal posts to look behind her.
 The two men had been lying on the turf, bodies and limbs twisted in unnatural ways.
 She still had nightmares with that sight in them.
 It was one of the reasons she was sure she needed this.